trywilco/wilco-docs/docs/building-your-quest/conditions/is-falsy.md

 # is_falsy

-Category: General
-Description: Test if expression is falsy
-Type: Condition

 ### Description

-**Type**: condition
+**Type**: Condition

-Test if a given expression is false in a boolean context.
-Falsy expressions are expressions that evaluates to `false`,  `null`, or `undefined`.
-Strings that equal to one of those are also considered falsy.
+Tests if a given expression is false in a boolean context.
+Falsy expressions are expressions that evaluate to `false`,  `null`, or `undefined`.
+Strings that are equal to one of those are also considered falsy.

 ## Params

-- **value:** the expression to be checked for falsyness
+- **value:** The expression to be checked for falsyness.

 ## Outputs